-How long will the pilot be opened in 2021?
+How long will the pilot be open in 2022?

 The pilot coincides with the DCNR Bureau of Forestry summer riding season, which runs from the Friday of Memorial Day weekend to the final Sunday in September.
-In 2021, the last day to ride in the pilot area is Sunday, September 26th.
+In 2022, the last day to ride in the pilot area is Sunday, September 25th.